-George Santos complains about the comedians mocking him on late-night shows
+Comedians let rip as George Santos complains about ‘terrible’ impressions of him

 “Finally!!!
 You’re honest about something!!!”
 Mr Lovitz responded on Twitter.

+“Thanks the review and advice!
+You’re right!
+I do need to step my game up!
+My pathological liar character can’t hold a candle to you!” the comedian added.
 Mr Lovitz appeared on The Tonight Show as Mr Santos, joking that he was in New York to “pick up my Nobel peace prize”.

 Harvey Guillén of What We Do in the Shadows, appeared on The Late Show on CBS as Mr Santos, jokingly claiming to have been on the show five times and to have served as the band leader on the programme.